gaurav210233/simple-hyprland/README.md

 ## Credits 🙏
 Many configuration parts, themes, and scripts in this guide are sourced from the community.
 I extend my thanks to all contributors, especially the [Hyprland project](https://github.com/hyprwm/Hyprland) and other cool repositories like [hyprdots](https://github.com/prasanthrangan/hyprdots).
 If you find that credit has not been given where due, please feel free to open a Pull Request (PR).

-## Future Work 🔮
-* A script to automate the whole process to save time.
-* Small scripts to perform various tasks.
-* Extra Setup for NVIDIA card users.
-* Showcasing cool derived minimal setups.

 ## References 📖
 * [Hyprland Wiki](https://wiki.hyprland.org/)
 * [Hyprdots Repo](https://github.com/prasanthrangan/hyprdots)